gutana/476Project/README.md

 - Start the API by pressing F5 or pressing the green "Play" button in Visual Studio.

+## First Admin User

+Accounts on the website must be approved by an existing administrator.
+This poses a slight issue when starting without any existing users.
+For new projects, follow these instructions to create the first Administrator account:
+- Launch the application as described above.
+- Sign up and request to be an administrator.
+- **Manually change** the `EmailConfirmed` field on the user you just created to `TRUE`.
+  - The user can be found in the `AspNetUsers` table in the `identity` schema.
 ## Testing

 ### API Tests